RosieTrainor/BookShelf/README.md

 ### Responsivity

 The site is fully responsive for mobile, tablet, and desktop.
+It was tested on Chrome Devtools and desktop and mobile devices.

 Mobile - BookShelf:
 ![Mobile View](documentation/mobile-bookshelf.png)